vittominacori/eth-token-recover/docs/index.md

 ## TokenRecoverLegacy

-_Allows the contract owner to recover any ERC20 token sent into the contract and send them to `owner()`.
+_Allows the contract owner to recover any ERC-20 token sent into the contract and sends them to `owner()`.

 WARNING: The deployer address will automatically be set as contract owner.